loganlidster/zara/READY_TO_DEPLOY_EVENT_SYSTEM.md

 ## Key Features

-### ✅ Wallet Continuity
+### ✅ Alternating Signal Pattern
-Positions carry overnight correctly.
-The system checks the last event to determine if you're holding shares or cash, then continues from that state.
+Logs BUY and SELL signals in alternating pattern.
+The system checks the last event to determine if expecting BUY or SELL next.
+Frontend builds wallet from scratch starting at $10,000.

 ### ✅ Incremental Processing
 Only processes new days.
 Doesn't reprocess existing data.
 Safe to re-run (uses ON CONFLICT DO NOTHING).